bploetz/versionist/README.markdown

 Versionist provides the method `api_version` that you use in your Rails 3 application's `config/routes.rb` file to constrain a collection of routes to a specific version of your API.
-The versioning strategy used by the collection of routes constrained by `api_version` is set by specifying either `:header`, `:path`, or `:parameter` (and their supporting values) in the configuration Hash sent to `api_version`.
-You configure the module namespace for your versioned controllers by specifying `:module` in the configuration Hash sent to `api_version`.
+The versioning strategy used by the collection of routes constrained by `api_version` is set by specifying either `:header`, `:path`, or `:parameter` (and their supporting values) in the configuration Hash passed to `api_version`.
+You configure the module namespace for your API version by specifying `:module` in the configuration Hash passed to `api_version`.

 ## Version/Module Naming Convention Gotcha

 Note that if your public facing version naming convention uses dots (i.e. v1.2.3), your module names cannot use dots, as you obviously cannot use dots in module names in Ruby.
-If you wish to simply replace dots with underscores, you'll need to use *two* underscores in the module name passed to `api_version` to work around a quirk in Rails' inflector.
+If you wish to simply replace dots with underscores, you'll need to use *two* underscores (i.e. `__`) in the module name passed to `api_version` to work around a quirk in Rails' inflector.

 For example, if your public facing version is v2.0.0 and you want to map this to the module `V2_0_0`, you would do the following in `api_routes`: